-My downloadable guide provides practical instructions for Lead Trustees on registering trusts under HMRC’s Trust Registration Service (TRS).
+Are you a Trustee?
+Do you need to register a Trust under the HMRC TRS regime?
+If so, my guide provides practical instructions for Lead Trustees.
 It is designed for common trust types used in financial planning and highlights key compliance requirements following the 5th EU Anti-Money Laundering Directive.

 Purpose and Scope